From Static Designs to Dynamic Experiences

 Practical Example: Recruiting Workflow

-A typical A2A scenario: A manager tasks their agent with finding candidates for a developer position:
+A typical A2A scenario: a manager asks their agent to find candidates for a developer role:

 - Main Agent receives the task and identifies specialised agents